Darowcat/mid2/README.md

 @ type "/gc/run" to call accelerator capture mode
 @ 3 gestures : "ring", "slope", "punch"
 @ my feature is to test if the y-direction has 60% over 1000
+@ there will be a 2-second gap between any two gestures are detect

 ### (3) plot
 @ type "/plot/run" to call the plot function